2025–26 LIDOM season

 The 2025–26 Dominican Professional Baseball League season is the 58th consecutive season of winter league baseball in the Dominican Republic, and 71st overall season.
-The regular season started on 15 October 2025, and will end on 23 December 2025.
-BanReservas is the main sponsor for the 2025-26 season.
+The regular season started on 15 October 2025, and ended on 23 December 2025.
+BanReservas is the main sponsor for the 2025–26 season.
 The season is also being played in dedication to hall of famer Juan Marichal for his baseball trajectory and contribution to baseball both nationally and internationally.

-Leones del Escogido are the defending champions, having won their 17th championship in the 2024–25 season.
+Leones del Escogido successfully defended their crown by winning their 18th championship, defeating the Toros del Este 4-1 in the Serie Final.

 Competition format

 Each team plays a 50-game regular season schedule (Serie Regular).
 The top four teams in the standings then play an 18-game round-robin playoff format (Serie Semifinal), to determine the top two teams that will play the Serie Final.
 The Serie Final is set to be a best-of-seven series to determined the season champion who will represent the Dominican Republic at the 2026 Caribbean Series.